beyzasgnms/beyzasgnms/README.md

 ### Hello everyone,

-I am Beyza Sığınmış, I am a senior year student at Ege University Computer Engineering.👩🏼‍💻
+I am Beyza Sığınmış 👩🏼‍💻

 Since July 2021, I have been working as an iOS Developer at Trendyol Group